dbeaver/cloudbeaver/README.md

 [Database access instructions](https://github.com/dbeaver/cloudbeaver/wiki/Demo-Server)

 ## Changelog
+### CloudBeaver 21.1.4 - 2021-09-09
+- Role management is added.
+- Context menu is available the Metadata Editor.
+- Different UI bugs have been fixed.

 ### CloudBeaver 21.1.3 - 2021-08-30
 - Table rows can be created and deleted from the Data Editor.
 - It is possible to preview scripts in the Data Editor.
 - The dialog to enter the credentials appears when you test connections.
 - Different UI bugs have been fixed.

 ### CloudBeaver 21.1.2 - 2021-08-11
 - Option to run SQL Scripts is implemented.